18 Pages

-Human resource management is ensuring the right environment of people and teams to contribute towards the organizational goals in an effective and sustained way.
-Earlier understanding of human resource management were focused on concepts like labour welfare, labour relations, personnel management, and industrial relations.
-Modern day human resource theorists and practitioners have shown an increasing emphasis on notions and practices of organizational performance ((Marchington and Grugulis 2000; Leggat 2012).
-Terms like 'high performance', 'high involvement' 'collaborative-HR', 'high commitment', and so forth (Whitfield and Poole 1997) are referred to denote such practices create work environment where employees are highly involved in the organization and are integrated towards collectively achieving organizational goals (Eisenberger et al. 1997; Pfeffer 1999).
-High performance human resource management advocates that employees' commitment to the organization will positively impact both organizational performance and job satisfaction (Pfeffer 1996,1999; MacDuffie 1995).
+Human resource management is ensuring the right environment for people and teams to contribute towards the organizational goals in an effective and sustained way.
+Earlier understanding of human resource management was focused on concepts like labour welfare, labour relations, personnel management, and industrial relations.
+Modern-day human resource theorists and practitioners have shown an increasing emphasis on notions and practices of organizational performance ((Marchington and Grugulis 2000; Leggat 2012).
+Terms like 'high performance', 'high involvement' 'collaborative-HR', 'high commitment', and so forth (Whitfield and Poole 1997) are referred to denote such practices create an environment where employees are highly involved in the organization and are integrated towards collectively achieving organizational goals (Eisenberger et al. 1997; Pfeffer 1999).
+High-performance human resource management advocates that employees' commitment to the organization will positively impact both organizational performance and job satisfaction (Pfeffer 1996,1999; MacDuffie 1995).

 There have been studies suggesting the importance of personal and professional skills in advancing towards a high-performing culture.
 Employee performance is directly functional to both skills and motivation (Dyer and Reeves 1995).
-This report discusses important aspects of high-performance work environments in Unilever with respect to different features of development of individuals, teams and organizations focusing on learning and development.
+This report discusses important aspects of high-performance work environments in Unilever concerning different features of development of individuals, teams and organizations focusing on learning and development.
 Unilever is a leading Anglo-Dutch FMCG (fast-moving consumer goods) conglomerate from the UK.
-The company has established its products in over 190 countries and has over 400 plus Unilever brands worldwide with a human resource capacity of 155,000 serving 2.5 billion customers (About Unilever, 2020).
-In this case study, an analysis of skills and knowledge required by a HR professional is conducted.
-The discussion then moves onto the importance of inclusive learning and development for sustainable business performance.
-Finally, this report makes the case for the importance of different approaches to performance management in contributing towards a high performing organizational environment.
+The company has established its products in over 190 countries and has over 400 Unilever brands worldwide with a human resource capacity of 155,000 serving 2.5 billion customers (About Unilever, 2020).
+In this case study, an analysis of skills and knowledge required by an HR professional is conducted.
+The discussion then moves on to the importance of inclusive learning and development for sustainable business performance.
+Finally, this report makes the case for the importance of different approaches to performance management in contributing towards a high-performing organizational environment.

 Get free samples written by our Top-Notch subject experts for taking assignment help services.